 - Policy Implications

-When children have health insurance, they are more likely to receive preventive and acute care, they miss less school, and their families are at less financial risk from unpaid medical bills (1, 2).
-Providing quality, accessible and affordable health care to children requires comprehensive insurance coverage for all children; an appropriately trained and compensated provider base, including a sufficient number of subspecialists; parental understanding about what care is needed and how to obtain it; and effective systems of care, including a “medical home” (3).
-Immigrant children, especially those with undocumented parents or those who are themselves undocumented, are at particular risk of being uninsured and without regular health care (4).
+Children with health insurance are more likely to receive needed medical care and perform well in school, and they are less likely to have costly hospitalizations (1).
+Providing quality, accessible, and affordable health care to children requires comprehensive insurance coverage for all children, an appropriately trained and compensated provider base including a sufficient number of subspecialists, parental understanding about what care is needed and how to obtain it, and effective systems of care including “medical homes” (2, 3, 4).
+Immigrant children, especially those with undocumented parents or those who are themselves undocumented, are at particular risk of being uninsured and without regular health care (5, 6).

-- Maintaining continuous insurance coverage for all low-income children, including immigrant children (1, 2)
+- Supporting efforts to ensure continuous insurance coverage for all low-income children, including immigrant children (2, 5, 6, 8)

-- Ensuring that every child has access to family-centered, culturally competent and coordinated care within a medical home, particularly children with chronic conditions (3, 5, 7)
+- Ensuring that every child has access to family-centered, culturally competent, and coordinated care within a medical home, particularly children with chronic conditions (3, 9)

-- Expanding access to health education and consultation services for parents/guardians and service providers in programs that serve young children, including child care settings, nutrition programs, and foster care homes (5)
+- Expanding access to health consultation or education for parents/guardians and service providers in programs serving young children, such as child care settings, home-visiting programs, and foster care homes (10)

-- Ensuring that public insurance reimbursement for pediatric visits covers the time required to focus on child/youth development, family-centered care and – for teens – sexual and reproductive health (2, 5)
+- Ensuring that public insurance reimbursement for pediatric visits covers the time required to focus on child/youth development and family-centered care (4, 10)

 Sources for this narrative:

-4. Center for Poverty Research.
-(2013).
-Policy brief: State health insurance policy and insuring immigrant children.
+5. Hamilton, E. R., & Evans, E. (n.d.).
+State health insurance policy and insuring immigrant children.
+UC Davis Center for Poverty Research.
 Retrieved from: http://poverty.ucdavis.edu/research-paper/policy-brief-state-health-insurance-policy-and-insuring-immigrant-children

 - Websites with Related Information